Bodigrim/tasty-bench/README.md

 ```

 The output says that, for instance, the first benchmark was repeatedly
-executed for 2.13 seconds (wall time), its predicted mean CPU time was
+executed for 2.13 seconds (wall-clock time), its predicted mean CPU time was
 63 nanoseconds and means of individual samples do not often diverge from it
 further than ±3.4 nanoseconds (double standard deviation).
 Take standard
 deviation numbers with a grain of salt; there are lies, damned lies, and